 Le Sueur County has set aside AIS Prevention Aid funds for new infestations/introductions of Aquatic Invasive Species that are found within the County.
 Early detection and management is crucial to minimize the spread and impacts of the new infestation/introduction within a body of water and to surrounding bodies of water.

 Recently, Le Sueur County has utilized AIS funds to address new infestations of Eurasian Watermilfoil in Lake Tetonka and Lake Francis.

 The picture above is Flowering Rush (photo credit: Minnesota Wildflowers Website).
 This species has been found along the shoreline of three lakes within Le Sueur County.
 It is best to identify this species when flowering due to its resemblance to other aquatic species.

 The picture to the left is Eurasian Watermilfoil (EWM) that was removed from Lake Francis in the fall of 2018.
 This was a continued effort to control an EWM infestation that began in 2017.
 Hand removal was selected due to the healthy population of native aquatic vegetation that resides in Lake Francis.

 Le Sueur County partnered with the Waterville Lakes Association and the Minnesota DNR to treat the Eurasian Watermilfoil that was present.
 The treatment was completed on September 22, 2020.
 A chemical treatment was used, specifically 2,4-D Anime.
-Upper Sakatah Lake will be surveyed in the spring to see how the chemical treatment worked, and if additional treatment methods are needed.
+Upper Sakatah Lake will be surveyed in 2021 to see how the chemical treatment worked, and if additional treatment methods are needed.